linux-integrity/digest-cache-tools/README.md

 ram disk).

-If the measurement policy was selected, it is possible to verify that IMA used the digest_cache LSM, by looking at the IMA measurement list.
+If the measurement policy was selected, it is possible to verify that IMA used the Integrity Digest Cache, by looking at the IMA measurement list.

 ```
 cat /sys/kernel/security/ima/ascii_runtime_measurements